techdivision/flexcolumnlayouts/README.md

 ### NodeType level
-Here you can see, how it looks like on NodeType level: You have plenty of options to adjust your columns
+Here you can see, how it looks like on NodeType level: You have plenty of options to adjust your columns IF YOU EXTEND ALL ADVANCED FEATURES WITH SUPERTYPES [Go to Extend Flex-Properties With More Advanced Features section](#extend-flex-properties-with-more-advanced-features)

 ![NodeType level](Documentation/assets/FlexColumnLayouts-NodeType.png "NodeType level")